lmjh/freelance_work_profile_website/README.md

 * HTML5
 * CSS3

-### Frameworks, Libraries & Programs Used
+### Frameworks, Libraries & Applications Used

 1. [GitHub](https://github.com/) - Used for version control and deployment through GitHub Pages.
 2. [GitPod](https://gitpod.io/) - Used to write all code and test before deploying to GitHub.
 3. [Balsamiq](https://balsamiq.com/) - Used to produce design wireframes.
-4. [Bootstrap](https://getbootstrap.com/) - Version 4.6 used extensively throughout the project, including the responsive grid, navigation bar, services section cards, testimonial carousel, and the form and button styles, and the contact button modal.
+4. [Bootstrap](https://getbootstrap.com/) - Version 4.6 used extensively throughout the project, including the responsive grid, navigation bar, services section cards, testimonial carousel, the form and button styles, and the contact button modal.
 [Official documentation for Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) was also used extensively for reference.
-5. [Affinity Designer](https://affinity.serif.com/en-gb/designer/) - Used to put combine wireframes for documentation and to crop and edit site images.
+5. [Affinity Designer](https://affinity.serif.com/en-gb/designer/) - Used to crop, edit and compress images for the site and documentation.
-6. [Fontawesome](https://fontawesome.com/) - Used for services section and contact section icons.
+6. [Font Awesome](https://fontawesome.com/) - Used for services section and contact section icons.
 Installed via [cdnjs](https://cdnjs.com/libraries/font-awesome).
 7. [Google Fonts](https://fonts.google.com/) - Used for heading font ([Josefin Sans](https://fonts.google.com/specimen/Josefin+Sans)) and body font ([Montserrat](https://fonts.google.com/specimen/Montserrat)).
 8. [coolors](https://coolors.co/) - Used to help design colour scheme.
 9. [Firefox](https://www.mozilla.org/en-GB/firefox/new/) - Firefox dev tools used extensively to test code and check accessibility.